tgolsson/pants-backends/pants-plugins/oci/README.md

 ### `oci_image_empty`

 An empty base image with no contents at all.
-It is suggested to declare this in the root and use `//:empty` to reference it. **Note that from 2.15 this is automatically created by the plugin using a synthetic target.**
+This is declared as `//:empty` automatically, but you can use this to create new targets.

 ``` python
 oci_image_empty(